berkan-cetinkaya/errgroup/README.md

 - Explicit context passing only.
 - First error wins and cancels the shared context.
+- Optional `onError` runs exactly once with the first error.
 - Other tasks should observe ctx and exit early.
 - `wait()` resolves after all tasks settle, then rethrows the first error.
 - `go()` after `wait()` throws a usage error.